RinaldoBenaccetta/isidom/readme.md

 ### $getStyle

-Get the value of the specified style of the specified HTMLElement.
+Gets the value of the specified style of the specified HTMLElement.

 The property must be in JS camel case like :
 'backgroundColor' for the 'background-color' CSS property.